 100% Handmade.
 Every time.

-All the jewelry you see here is 100% handmade in her studio in Northern California, using only sustainably resourced materials, conflict free stones, and recycled metal.
+All the jewelry you see here is 100% handmade in her studio, using only sustainably resourced materials, conflict free stones, and recycled metal.
 As a green company, Elana Jovero Jewelry is dedicated to environmentally conscious practices.

 Her unique style comes from her unique interests--from tattoo art to the ballet, from street art to paintings from the old masters.
 The duality of her personality shows itself in her jewelry, being both soft and hard, modern and classic, dainty and powerful.

 Elana believes that jewelry is a commemorative object of a person, moment, or feeling the wearer will hold onto forever.
 She seeks to preserve the natural and transient beauty of our world with her jewelry, as the most beautiful parts of life are the most fleeting.
 Creating these precious symbols and becoming a part of the vessel for these memories through custom designs as well as her permanent line is a gratifying and humbling experience--one which allows her to connect to her wearers.